Setting up Klaviyo¶

 -

-Add a subject line using Product Agent variables
+Add a subject line by putting

 These fields ensure the subject and preview match the specific product and message being sent.